postmanlabs/labs-docs/src/pages/docs/administration/updating.md

 ### Updating to v8 as a team

 Team members on v7 can update to v8 by navigating to **Settings** and selecting **Update** > **Download update**.
-You do not need an approval from an admin to update from v7 to v8.
+You don't need an approval from an admin to update from v7 to v8.

-> If you are on a team and download Postman v8 while the rest of your team is using a previous version of Postman v7, you will still be able to use v8.
-Syncing and collaboration will not be affected.
+> If you are on a team and download Postman v8 while the rest of your team is using a earlier version of Postman v7, you will still be able to use v8.
+Syncing and collaboration won't be affected.

 ## Installing earlier versions of Postman

-If you are on Postman v8 or below and would like to downgrade to Postman v7 or below to continue working with a team that has not migrated yet, download the earlier versions of Postman from the links below.
+If you'd like to downgrade to Postman v8 or below to continue working with a team that hasn't migrated yet, you can download an earlier version of Postman.

 ### Downloading Postman v8